Not Currently on View

 Dan Keijū (Duàn Jǐngzhù) and Shin Mei (Qín Míng) are fictional characters in the Suikoden (Chinese: Shuǐ hǔ zhuàn 水滸伝, or The Water Margin, considered one of China’s four greatest novels).
 Shin Mei (standing) is described as bluntly honest with a barbaric temper and a thundering voice.
 He carried a wolf-toothed mace over six feet long.
 Dan Keijū is described as tall and lean.
 He was a horse thief, and after joining the outlaws, his main skills were reconnaissance and intelligence.

-George C. Calvert; given to the John Herron Art Institute, Indianapolis, Indiana, now the Indianapolis Museum of Art, in 1947.
+George C. Calvert; given to the John Herron Art Institute, Indianapolis, Indiana, now the Indianapolis Museum of Art at Newfields, in 1947.